sedoobitto/software_engineering_tut/low_level_programming/0x05-pointers_arrays_strings/README.md

 # C Programming

-#### This directory contains projects on pointes,arrays and strings.
+#### This directory contains projects on pointers,arrays and strings.